-If it feels like everyone has been going to Santorini lately, you might be right — tourism has more than doubled to the island between 2010 and 2018 from 15 million people to 32 million visitors.
 People from around the world come to see Santorini’s beautiful whitewashed homes, blue-domed churches, and winding footpaths.
 They also come to enjoy the amazing cuisine the island has to offer, everything from street food to casual seaside fish restaurants to fine dining.
-I recently visited the island and truly indulged — my pants might no longer fit properly but it was worth it.
-Here are my five Santorini restaurants in Oia, one of them is brand new and its own reason to visit Santorini in 2020.
+I’ve visited the island many times truly indulged, here are my six favorite Santorini restaurants on the island

 Your meals don’t all need to be fancy or expensive in Santorini, come to Pitogyros for a quick and easy bite that’ll cost you less than 5 €.
 You can’t go wrong with their pork souvlaki which is served with tzatziki tomato, onions, and fries.
 Or go for the very shareable mixed grill which comes on a platter.
 If you’re more of a sandwich person there’s also a juicy ribeye option and plenty of salads and sides if you don’t want to eat meat.